KaihuaQin/defi-mooc-lab2/README.md

 ## Exercise
 In this exerecise, you are expected to implement a smart contract which performs a flash loan based liquidation.

-## Prerequisite
+### Prerequisite
-You need to register an account on https://www.alchemy.com/ for the access to an archive Ethereum node.
+- You need to register an account on https://www.alchemy.com/ for the access to an archive Ethereum node.

+- You have [docker](https://www.docker.com/) installed on your machine.

 ### Requirements